oracle/cloud-native-devops-workshop/microservices/CloudNative200.md

 ### **STEP 13**: Select the correct Java JDE

+Depending on your eclipse configuration, you may need to point the project's Java Runtime Environment to a different JRE than the default. (e.g. with the Workshop's companion Virtual Box Image).
+In this step you will first check to see if your environment is correctly set.
+If the JRE is not correct, you will configure the Project Settings to point to the correct JRE.

 - **Click** on the **TwitterFeedMicroservice** Project, then from the **top menu**, select **Project > Properties**

     ![](images/200/Picture63.png)